 Students are assigned to a business or nonprofit organization and earn three credits for topical course work, a two-hour biweekly seminar, and 120 hours of organization work, supervised by a mentor.
 Graded S, U.

-Prerequisite: MGT 301, completion of at least 60 college credits, a major or minor in a School of Management program, and consent of internship director and appropriate faculty member.
+Prerequisite: MGT 201 or MGT 301, completion of at least 60 college credits, a major or minor in a School of Management program, and consent of internship director and appropriate faculty member.

-Offered: Fall, Spring, Summer.

-MGT 469 - Organization Theory (3)

-Focuses on organization theory concepts, including inter-organizational processes and economic, institutional and cultural contexts.
-Seminar entails student-led presentations and discussions.
-Students cannot receive credit for both MGT 329 and MGT 469.
-(Formerly MGT 329: Organizational Theory and Design.)

-Prerequisite: MGT 301 and 60 college credits.

 Offered: Fall, Spring, Summer.

 MGT 490 - Directed Study (3)

 Designed to be a substitute for a traditional course under the instruction of a faculty member.